Why Slicing Matters

 Step 3: Cut the Tri Tip in Half

 Using your sharp carving knife, cut the tri tip roughly in half, perpendicular to the line where the grain directions change.
-You don’t need to be exact to the millimeter, but try to separate the thick end from the point so each piece has a consistent grain direction.
 You now have two pieces, each with its own unified grain.

 Step 4: Slice Each Half Separately

 Take the first half and identify its grain direction.
-Slice perpendicular to that grain, using smooth, confident cuts with your sharp knife.
-Once you’ve sliced the first half, pick up the second half, identify its grain direction (it will be different from the first), and slice that one perpendicular to its grain as well.
-This ensures every slice you produce is cut against the grain, maximizing tenderness.
+Slice perpendicular to that grain.
+Once you've sliced the first half, pick up the second half, identify its grain direction (it will be different from the first), and slice that one perpendicular to its grain as well.

 Step 5: Aim for 1/4 Inch Thick Slices

 Cut your slices about 1/4 inch thick.
-This thickness provides the ideal balance: thin enough to feel tender and easy to chew, but thick enough to hold its structure on the plate or in a sandwich without falling apart.
-Thinner slices will be even more tender but may shred if handled roughly.
-Thicker slices are great for sandwiches and loaded plates, but you lose some of the tender quality.
+This thickness provides the ideal balance: thin enough to feel tender and easy to chew, but thick enough to hold its structure on the plate or in a sandwich.

 Knife Selection

 Use a sharp carving knife or slicing knife, 10 to 12 inches long.
-A long blade lets you slice in smooth, continuous strokes without lifting the knife and starting again, which tears the meat.
-A carving knife is straight-edged and usually slightly narrower than a chef’s knife, which gives you more control and a cleaner cut through the muscle fibers.
+A long blade lets you slice in smooth, continuous strokes without lifting the knife and starting again.
+Do not use a serrated knife.

 Slice Thickness